 There is no refined sugar in this peach jam recipe.
 Instead, fresh peaches are sweetened with pure maple syrup and flavored with a hint of vanilla.
-Enjoy this peach jam spread on your morning toast, swirled into yogurt, or spooned over ice cream.
+Enjoy this peach jam spread on your morning toast, swirled into yogurt, or spooned over vanilla ice cream.

 It seems such a shame to take perfectly delicious, already sweet fruit and combine it with tons of sugar to make jams and jellies.
 With regular pectin, the sugar is required in order to get the jams and jellies to gel.